Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ### AI Engine Kernels and Graph Representation

 An AI Engine kernel is a C/C++ program written using specialized intrinsic calls that target the VLIW vector processor.
 The AI Engine compiler compiles the kernel code to produce an executable ELF file for each AI Engines used in the design.
 These kernels can be stitched together as AI Engine graphs written in C++.
 In this design, the AI Engine compiler summarizes compilation results.
-Review the [AI Engine Kernel Programming](https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding) section in the AI Engine documentation for a high-level overview of kernel programming.
+Refer to the [AI Engine Kernel Programming](https://docs.amd.com/r/en-US/ug1079-ai-engine-kernel-coding) section in the AI Engine documentation for a high-level overview of kernel programming.
 You can view the graph by running the following command:

 `vitis_analyzer $(BUILD_TARGET_DIR)/Work/graph.aiecompile_summary`